d3xMachina/BetterJoy/.github/ISSUE_TEMPLATE/bug-report---problems.md

  - Thirdparty : [e.g. Nintendo/Custom model]

  **Logs**
- Join your DebugLog.txt file here.
+ Join your LogDebug.txt file here.
 It is located in the BetterJoy directory.
 It is cleared each time you launch BetterJoy.
  To have more informations, please set "DebugType" to all in the config.